 If cuteness overload is your bag then fluffy seal pups will start to appear from late October until mid-December.
 The colony is growing well, although pups have a tough time making it past their first year with a 50% survival rate due to abandonment, starvation or storms washing them away on low-lying islands.

-History of the Farne Islands
+History Of The Farne Islands

 St. Cuthbert’s health deteriorated and he returned to Inner Farne Island where he passed away in 687.
 A church was built on the island in 1370 and dedicated to him at the site of the first monastic buildings on Inner Farne built by Aidan.
 It was beautifully restored in the 19th century with furnishings formerly in Durham Cathedral.